takelwerk/takelage-doc/doc/getting_started/workshop.md

 ### Outline
 1) Answers: What is takelage?
-2) Example: Build a docker image with packer and ansible and test a docker container with pytest
+2) Example: Build a docker image with packer and ansible
 3) Example: Minimal takelage project with rake subsystem

 ### Prerequisites: